dendronhq/dendron-site/vault/dendron.topic.publish.config.enableNoteTitleForLink.md

 created: 1645171968108
 ---

 > ❗ Note that this is not yet fully supported for multi-vault.
-Specifically, cross vault links are not supported.
+Specifically, [[cross vault links|dendron.topic.links#cross-vault-links]] are not supported.

 - type: `boolean`
 - default: `true`